How to Go Gray from Colored Hair

 Gray Hair Transition: Don’t Do What I Did!

 by Debbie Roes

-How do you Transition from Dyed Hair to Your Natural Grey?
+How to Transition to Your Natural Hair

 by Joli Campbell